ankurk91/wp-prism-js/readme.md

 ### Prism Syntax Highlighter Plugin For WordPress

-> 18/04/2017: Updated to the most recent plugins and languages from original repo
+> 18/04/2017: Updated to the most recent plugins and languages from original repo, thanks to [@thedeviousdev](https://github.com/thedeviousdev)

 Original library developed by - [Lea Verou](https://github.com/PrismJS/prism)